sbakiu/immoscout-bot/README.md

 - [Telegram](https://www.telegram.org/) - Cross-platform messaging application for instant notifications.
 Used to receive push notifications.

 Suggested, but not required:
-- [UptimeRobot](https://uptimerobot.com) - Website monitoring service.
-Use this to keep an eye if the service fails, moreover it serves as an easy scheduling service.
+- [Github Actions](https://github.com/features/actions) - Use this to trigger the app based on a defined schedule

 ## Set up